6 Habits You Should Break If You're Trying to Lose Weight

 Anyone who's counted calories knows you start to play games with yourself to get the numbers right, often losing sight of your hunger and satiety signals.
 For this reason, Ayanwola says to quit counting calories altogether.
 "Most people who are preoccupied with tracking calories rarely take the time to savor their food or make conscious eating choices when it comes to food quality, and ignore many of the signals their body gives for hunger or fullness; because it all boils down to making the numbers work," she says.
 "For sustainable weight loss you should look beyond calories when evaluating your food.
 Focus on the quality of your food choices and watch your portion sizes instead.
 You will also have better protection against oxidative stress and diseases with this method."

 Dragging yourself to the (home) gym in the morning?
 Don't, says Megan Kober, RD, a registered dietitian at The Nutrition Addiction.
-"The No. 1 habit you should break to lose weight is sacrificing sleep for exercise," says Kober.
+"The number one habit you should break to lose weight is sacrificing sleep for exercise," says Kober.
 "Sleep is SO important for weight loss.
-If you go to bed at midnight and then get up at 5:30 for a workout, you're actually just doing more harm than good.
-This will put your body in a state of inflammation and mess with your hunger hormones and that is going to make you hangry.
+If you go to bed at midnight and then get up at 5:30 for a workout, you're actually might be doing more harm than good.
+This can put your body in a state of inflammation and mess with your hunger hormones and that is going to make you hangry.
 If you know you're going to bed late, skip the morning workout.
 Try to squeeze one in later in the day and don't worry if it's something short."

 Read More: The 5 Habits to Break for Better Sleep